 Consolidated

-2013 2012
+2014 2013

 \$ \$

-30,733 -
+tion plan 45,329 30,733

-Options issued under employee share option plan
+Options issued under employee share option pla

 All of the above expenses are in respect of equity-settled transactions.

 Note 27 Business and geographical segments

 The Group has applied AASB 8 Operating Segments from 1 July 2009.
 AASB 8 requires a 'management approach' under which segment information is presented on the same basis as that used for internal reporting purposes.
 The chief operating decision-makers have been identified as the board of directors consisting of executive and non-executive directors.